4 tourists from Ker who died in J&K remembered as hardworking youth by their village in Palakkad | Law-Order

 The four -- Sudesh, Anil, Rahul and Vignesh -- were part of a 13-member tourist group from Nedungode area in Chittur here.

+Vijayan, condoling their deaths, said state government representatives were sent to Srinagar to assess the situation and coordinate efforts to bring the remains of the deceased as well as take care of those injured in the incident.

+Later in the day, while expressing his condolences, Rajesh said the post-mortem of the four who died in the accident has been completed and their remains would be brought to Kerala on Thursday at state expense.

-People from their village remember the four as ''hardworking'' and very good natured persons.
+Earlier in the day, while speaking to the media, people from the village of the four who died in the accident remembered them as ''hardworking'' and very good natured persons.

 ''They used to go on such trips every year.
 They were very well behaved young men.
 It is really sad to hear about their death.